mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 #### Challenges
 Several problems arose during the coding period.
-Despite the medium project size, it was needed to spend much more time working on the project based on the problems.
+Despite the medium project size, it was needed to spend much more time working on the project based on the issues.
 I think the biggest challenge in this project was exactly the implementation of the Pitch Shift effect using the RubberBand library.
-The problem occurred soon, that the effect chain offers the effect to work only with the fixed size audio chunks.
+The issue occurred soon, that the effect chain offers the effect to work only with the fixed size audio chunks.
 Based on that, it is not possible to require an amount of input audio data as needed for the RubberBand library “pull model” implementation.
 The SoundTouch library for Pitch Shifting was tested too but produced results with the worse audio quality and with the same amount of delay.
-Based on all of the discussions, the RubberBand library has shown as the best option for the effect, despite the problems which are associated with it.
+Based on all the discussions, the RubberBand library has shown as the best option for the effect, despite the issues which are associated with it.
 After that, the Mixxx application did not have implemented the effects delay handler for the effect chain, so, the implementation of this structure was automatically needed.
 Based on that, the goals of the project were changed.